-In the Department of Economic & Community Development this class is accountable for providing legal advise to the Commissioner, Deputy Commissioner and Directors of the Department of Economic and Community Development to insure maximum protection of the legal rights, interests and investments of state financial assistance programs administered by the department.
+In the Department of Economic and Community Development this class is accountable for providing legal advice to the Commissioner, Deputy Commissioner and Directors of the department.

-Receives general direction from the Commissioner or other employee of higher grade; works in consultation with the Office of the Attorney General.
+Receives administrative direction from the Commissioner or other administrative official of higher grade; works in consultation with the Office of the Attorney General.